Become a hero of the virtual space!

 09.10.2020 | 15:00 CET

 Every action needs a why.
 More than 80% of the people do not like or fully enjoy their job and of the remaining 20%, more than half only tolerate theirs.
 Some of us are more than lucky to be amongst the privileged who love their job. 💪

 In this #virtualspacehero LinkedIn LIVE Barbara Covarubias Venegas welcomed Molood Ceccarelli (Founder & CEO Remote Forever).
 When Molood founded Remote Forever Summit in 2017 it was the first online summit about distributed agile.
 Many remote workers dream of a world in which no one has to spend hours commuting to an office every single day and lose on living life fully.
-While studies are showing that remote workers are an average of 35-40% more productive than their office counterparts, and have measured an output increase of at least 4.4% (Forbes 2020), organisations still struggle to introduce flexible working policies.
+While studies are showing that remote workers are on average app.
+35-40% more productive than their office counterparts, and have measured an output increase of at least 4.4% (Forbes 2020), organisations still struggle to introduce flexible working policies.

 👉 How to create an effective distributed organization?